This post contains affiliate links. Please read our full disclaimer for more information.

 Moving across the country is a big change, especially when you are doing it by yourself.
 Last week, I packed up half my life and moved across the country to Kelowna, British Columbia, in the heart of the Okanagan Valley.
 This summer, I am taking part in the Marriott Hotel Internship Program for college and university students.
 It is the first time this program has taken place in Canada, and the hotel I am interning at has contracted the highest number of interns in all of Canada this year.

-My start in the Delta Grand kitchens will be in the pastry kitchen, working under Executive Pastry Chef Arthur Chen.
-What’s so great about this hotel is that because it is so big, there are lots of opportunities to grow and experience different positions and learn from lots of different people.
-One of the priorities of Chef Craig is to ensure that all the culinary interns receive the most experience across all different parts of the kitchen, including banquets, restaurant line and pastries, which excites me that I will be able to also get some training in other parts of the hotel.
+My time in the Delta Grand kitchens will be in the pastry kitchen, working under Executive Pastry Chef Arthur Chen.
+What’s so great about this hotel is that because it is so big, there are lots of opportunities to grow, experience different positions and learn from lots of different people.
+One of the priorities of Chef Craig is to ensure that all the culinary interns receive the most experience across all different parts of the kitchen, including banquets, restaurant line and pastries.
+This excites me because I will be able to also get some training in other parts of the hotel.
 A major component of the Marriott Hotel Internship Program is that all interns must shadow another associate in any other department of the hotel at least once during the internship.

 I am so excited to start working, hopefully, this week and cannot wait to learn some new skills and techniques from the team here at the Delta Grand Okanagan Resort and Conference Centre!